How to Leverage Predictive Uncertainty Estimates for Reducing Catastrophic Forgetting in Online Continual Learning: Experiments

-In all the experiments, we employ a slim version of Resnet18 \cite{he2016deep} – as done in previous works \cite{hurtado2023memory,lopez2017gradient,soutif2023comprehensive,kumari2022retrospective} –, and use the SGD optimizer with a learning rate of $0.1$.
+In all the experiments, we employ a slim version of Resnet18 \citep{he2016deep} – as done in previous works \citep{hurtado2023memory,lopez2017gradient,soutif2023comprehensive,kumari2022retrospective} –, and use the SGD optimizer with a learning rate of $0.1$.
 Following standard practice, we set the batch size equal to $10$.
 We set the memory size to different values for each dataset to evaluate a variety of memory configurations considering both large or small buffers.

-For evaluation, we employ \textit{last accuracy} (A) and \textit{last forgetting} (F) defined in \citet{chaudhry2018riemannian}.
-The compared uncertainty scores are least confidence (LC), smallest margin (SM), ratio of confidence (RC), entropy (EN), and the rainbow memory agreement score (RM) \cite{shannon1948mathematical, campbell2000query, lewis1994a, culotta2005reducing, bang2021rainbow}.
-All the experiments are run on three different random seeds.
+For evaluation, following previous works, we employ the \textit{Last Accuracy} (A) and \textit{Last Forgetting} (F) – defined in \citet{chaudhry2018riemannian}. \textit{Last} refers to the calculation of the metrics at the end of the training on all tasks.
+Let denote with $a^{t,i}$ and $T$, the accuracy of task $i$ after learning task $t$ and the total number of tasks respectively.